 - Confucius’s original name was Kong Qiu.

 - Confucius lived in 551 BCE and died in 479 BCE.

-- The Confucius house, temple, and cemetery are located in Qufu, in Shangdong Province in China; the area is so revered it is a UNESCO world heritage site.
+- The Confucius house, temple, and cemetery are in Qufu, in Shangdong Province in China; the area is revered as a UNESCO world heritage site.

 - Confucius is China’s most famous teacher, philosopher, and political theorist; a theorist is a person who considers the facts and then comes up with a possible explanation.

-- Confucius had a profound effect on Chinese civilization and other East Asian countries like Korea, Japan, Taiwan, Hong Kong, and Vietnam.
+- Confucius profoundly affected Chinese civilization and other East Asian countries like Korea, Japan, Taiwan, Hong Kong, and Vietnam.

-- Confucius’s early ancestors or Kung family were an aristocratic family, but by the 7th century BCE, the family had lost its political standing and wealth.
+- Confucius’s early ancestors, or the Kung family, were aristocratic, but by the 7th century BCE, the family had lost its political standing and wealth.

 - The Kung family was considered gentlemen or Shi.
-That means educated in the six traditional arts like music, archery, charioteering, writing, and arithmetic.
+That means being educated in the six traditional arts, like music, archery, charioteering, writing, and arithmetic.

 - Even though educated gentlemen, the Kung family, for the social hierarchy of the day, were just slightly above the common folk.

 - Confucius’s father was quite old when Confucius was born, as this was a second marriage.
 His father had nine daughters and one son who had a club foot; finally, with the birth of Confucius, he could have a proper heir.

 - Confucius’s father died when Confucius was young, so he was raised by his mother.

 - Confucius was always very candid about his family background; in fact, he said he was “poor, and from a lowly station, so (he) had to be skilled in menial things” (Analects 9:6).
 Because of his social standing, he could not directly enter government service.